tonyg/syndicate/racket/FAQ.md

     gets to observe things-as-they-were-before-the-patch, and
     things-as-they-are-after-the-patch.

-* How do I create a tiered network, such as
+* How do I create a tiered dataspace, such as
   ```
         ground
       /         \